 In reality: Freelancers are task-oriented and fit well for projects.
-Consultants are strategic partners who bring value in ways that freelancers are not equipped.
+Consultant agencies are strategic partners who bring value in ways that freelancers are not equipped with.
 Consultants have the experience to walk with you through brand strategy, marketing, reputation, and problem-solving.
 If they are tactical, rather than strategic, in their approach, they may not be a good fit.

 Concern #3: Consultants think they know it all